AyberkYavuz/artificial_neural_network_automation/README.md

 ```

 ## Installation
-There are 2 ways to install this python package.
+There are 2 ways to install this python package to your platform.

 ### PyPi Installation
 First, please look at [pypi project link](https://pypi.org/project/artificial-neural-network-model-automation/0.0.1/).